onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

+> "Communism forgets that life is individual.
+Capitalism forgets that life is social, and the Kingdom of Brotherhood is found neither in the thesis of Communism nor the antithesis of Capitalism but in a higher synthesis.
+It is found in a higher synthesis that combines the truths of both." - [Martin Luther King, Jr.](https://en.wikipedia.org/wiki/Economic_democracy#:~:text=Dr.%20Martin%20Luther,truths%20of%20both%22.)

 > "We should all feel an obligation to tell stories about a human future that we actually want to be a part of." - [David Holz](https://x.com/DavidSHolz/status/1888838844046582113)